Analysis of antimicrobial consumption and resistance ('JIACRA' reports)

 - important differences remain across the EU in the use of antibiotics in animals and humans;

-- overall antibiotic use in food-producing animals is higher than in humans, although this varies across countries;
+- overall antibiotic use in food-producing animals was higher than in humans, although this varies across countries;

-- a class of antibiotics called polymyxins (which includes colistin), which are increasingly used in hospitals to treat multidrug-resistant infections, are widely used in the veterinary sector;
+- a class of antibiotics called polymyxins (which includes colistin), which are increasingly used in hospitals to treat multidrug-resistant infections, were widely used in the veterinary sector;

 - resistance to quinolones, used to treat salmonellosis and campylobacteriosis, in humans is associated with their use in animals.